johnt84/GrpcGenerator/README.md

 Console.WriteLine(result);
 ```

-In the output folder you will see a README.txt file with snippets to put into your existing files: .csproj files, Startup.cs, Program.cs, etc.
+In the Output folder you will see a README.txt file with snippets to put into your existing files: .csproj files, Startup.cs, Program.cs, etc.

-You'll also see a *Client* subfolder, a *Server* subfolder, and a *Shared* subfolder with generated files that you must copy into those projects.
+You'll also see a *Client* subfolder, a *Server* subfolder, and a *Shared* subfolder containing generated files that you must copy into those projects.

 ## Demo Output: